barrowclift/barrowclift.github.io/_posts/2017-02-24-lossless-photo-sharing.markdown

   - Services
   - Photos
 timelocked: true
+excerpt: |
-excerpt: "It can get confusing trying to figure out the best way to losslessly share photos with someone, but I'm here to help!"
+  It can get confusing trying to figure out the best way to losslessly share photos with someone, but I’m here to help!
 image: "lossless-photo-sharing/share-image.jpg"
 ---